[Cheat Sheet] Rule 10b5-1 Changes to Know

 Old Rule: Insiders did not have to indicate if a transaction was conducted via a 10b5-1 plan.
 Even if they did indicate 10b5-1 plan use, they did not have to disclose when the plan was adopted.

-New Rule: Insiders will be required to note if a transaction was conducted via a 10b5-1 plan and will be required to disclose the plan’s adoption date.
+New Rule: Insiders are required to note if a transaction was conducted via a 10b5-1 plan and are required to disclose the plan’s adoption date.

 Impact

-VerityData was already capturing 10b5-1 plan adoption dates wherever they were disclosed and databasing them.
-We are thus well positioned to immediately begin capturing all of the new data as soon as the rule change goes into effect.
-We already use 10b5-1 adoption dates to contextualize insider activity, and mandated disclosure of plan adoption dates will remove some of the gaps that currently exist in this data set.
+VerityData has been capturing 10b5-1 plan adoption dates wherever they were disclosed and databasing them.
+We have been immediately capturing all of the new data as soon as the rule change went into effect.
+We already use 10b5-1 adoption dates to contextualize insider activity, and mandated disclosure of plan adoption dates remove some of the gaps that currently exist in this data set.

 Companies Must Disclose 10b5-1 Plans Every Quarter

-In 10Ks/Qs, companies will be providing a quarterly disclosure of 10b5-1 plans adopted or terminated during the quarter.
-The disclosure will include adoption date, termination date, and the number of shares to be sold.
+In 10-Ks/Qs, companies are providing a quarterly disclosure of 10b5-1 plans adopted or terminated during the quarter.
+The disclosure includes adoption date, termination date, and the number of shares to be sold.

 Old Rule: Disclosure of the details of a 10b5-1 plan was not required and was very rare.

-New Rule: We will be getting a snapshot of key data related to 10b5-1 plans each quarter.
+New Rule: We are getting a snapshot of key data related to 10b5-1 plans each quarter.

 Impact